ahmadswalih/chat-applicaton/README.md

 # CatchUp

-CatchUp is chat application built using Node and React Js
+CatchUp is a chat application built using Node and React Js

 ## Folder Structure
  The application contains two main folder :-